-Let's just get the bad news out of the way early - Big Kitchen (3003 Grape St., 619-234-5789) is often packed, and this is particularly so on weekend mornings, when both locals in the surrounding Golden Hill and South Park neighborhoods flock here along with breakfast aficionados from all over San Diego.
+Let's just get the bad news out of the way early: Big Kitchen (3003 Grape St., 619-234-5789) is often packed, and this is particularly so on weekend mornings when both locals from the surrounding Golden Hill and South Park neighborhoods and breakfast aficionados from all over San Diego flock here.
 Helmed by a staffer known as Judy the Beauty on Duty and with a definitive post-hippie, Dead-Head vibe, this funky diner serves up terrific food.
 Service tends to be, eh, very laid-back, which can be problematic on busy weekends.

 "Coast Toast" is the dish that's drawn Brockton Villa the most culinary fame - the feathery yet somehow quite rich treat comprises two slabs of souffle-style, mildly orange-scented French toast with a healthy side serving of fresh fruit.
 And it's seriously delicious, which is to take nothing away from the other breakfast goodies, like pulled pork and chorizo chilaquiles, and a simply fantastic dish called Lump crab Ipanema (a variation on eggs Benedict topped with crab meat and tomato-coconut sauce).
 Just beware that lines can be intense here on weekend mornings, but breakfast is served early - try coming midweek to avoid the throngs.